Vickyzjc/Analysis-of-COVID-19-Influence-on-USA-through-Geosptial-Visualization/README.md

 ![Infectious Rate Among USA by State](USA_Analysis/infectious_rate.png "Infectious Rate")

-This is a statistical analysis of COVID-19 Influence on USA, mainly on economy.
-We generate some business insights for the COVID-19's siuation and main influence on economy by visualization and statistical analysis such as clustering.
+This is a statistical analysis of COVID-19 Influence on USA mainly through geosptial visualization.

 ## Requirements
 The work are mainly finished in Python.
 The dependencies can be installed using the following command: